Jones, W. A.

 Mariette Wood requests a transfer to the Carlisle Indian School as a teacher.
 Richard Henry Pratt forwards and endorses the application.

-Richard Henry Pratt provides information and recommendation regarding William F. Campbell being hired to look after the legal affairs of the Chippewa Nation.
+Richard Henry Pratt provides information and recommendation regarding former student William F. Campbell being hired to look after the legal affairs of the Chippewa Nation.

 Robert J. Hamilton inquires of W. A. Jones if Richard Henry Pratt has the authority to intercept any letter sent to the students of the Carlisle Indian School.